rondlite/reaction-docs/website/versioned_docs/version-2.9.1/developer-faq.md

 "Right, I got all your points, but I really need to have more control over how the content is rendered."

-If you're absolutely keen it, you could overwrite the React component responsible for rendering [product properties](https://github.com/reactioncommerce/reaction/blob/v2.9.1/imports/plugins/included/product-detail-simple/client/components/productField.js).
-You'll find an example on how to overwrite ReactionCommerce's built-in components [here](extending-product-schema-location-map.md).
+If you're absolutely keen it, you could overwrite the React component responsible for rendering [product properties].

 ### I want to make a change to the schema and use it in the product detail page (PDP)